 “Since 1966 when the aberrant individuality of the Beatniks gave way [to] en-masse migration of middle-class youth from the suburbs, the University District has become the scene of ever-growing police harassment and internal conflict.
 Merchants and long-time residents, disturbed by the influx of unorthodox young people, loitering and drug traffic, have applied economic pressure against their long-haired tormentors and sought police cooperation.
 In the name of ‘cleaning up the District’ hippies have been discriminated against by retailers, restaurants, and realtors.
 They have been subjected to arbitrary law enforcement, harassment, and brutality and humiliation at the hands of the police.
 Thus over the past four years the tension has slowly grown and the antagonism between the various sectors sharing this same geographical area has deepened and entrenched.”

 Despite the initial drama and trauma of the Ave riots, positive and permanent outcomes resulted from the event, including and especially the annual University District Street Fair, Seattle’s first modern street fair, which continues today.
-Organized by the University District Chamber of Commerce as one means among many of healing the neighborhood in the wake of the riots and other tumultuous events in the U District during the preceding year, the first University District Street Fair was held during the weekend of May 23 and 24, 1970.
+Organized by the University District Chamber of Commerce as one means among many of healing the neighborhood within the wake of the riots and other tumultuous events in the U District during the preceding year, the first University District Street Fair was held during the weekend of May 23 and 24, 1970.

 Sources: Lou Corsaletti, “Tear Gas at Alki Beach Justified, Says Ramon,” The Seattle Times, August 11, 1969, p.
 1; Roger Yockey, “Gas Bomb Flies Into Home, Explodes,” The Seattle Times, August 11, 1969, p.
 4; John Hinterberger, “Beach Residents Still Smarting From Leftover Tear Gas,” The Seattle Times, August 11, 1969, p.
 9; Paul Henderson, “Police Study Damage, Complaints After Alki Disturbance,” The Seattle Times, August 11, 1969, p.
 9; “3 Officers Hurt in Melee,” Seattle Post-Intelligencer, August 12, 1969, p.
 1; “Ramon Claims Alki Tear Gas ‘Best Alternative’ in Fray,” Seattle Post-Intelligencer, August 12, 1969, p.
 B; Lou Corsaletti, “U. District, Alki Disorders Planned, Says Chief Ramon,” The Seattle Times, August 12, 1969, p.
 1; John Hinterberger, “Merchants Worried, Relieved After Fracas,” The Seattle Times, August 12, 1969, p.
 15; Mike Wyne, “3 Officers Hurt In Youth Melee,” The Seattle Times, August 12, 1969, p.
 41; “‘Fed Up,’ Says U Area Merchant,” Seattle Post-Intelligencer, August 13, 1969, p.
 1; “After Tear Gas, Child Fears Police” (letter to the editor), The Seattle Times, August 13, 1969, p.
 11; Walt Crowley, “Power vs. People,” Helix, August 14, 1969, p.
 2; “Police Battle Rock-Hurling, Looting Gangs in U District,” Seattle Post-Intelligencer, August 14, 1969, p.
 1; “U District Has Look of War,” Seattle Post-Intelligencer, August 14, 1969, p.
 12; John Hinterberger, “Police Showed Restraint Before Violence Erupted in U. District,” The Seattle Times, August 14, 1969, p.
 1; “Chief Ramon Calls Violence ‘Planned Attack on Police’,” The Seattle Times, August 14, 1969, p.
 1; “University Area Merchants Urge ‘Reasonable Force’,” The Seattle Times, August 14, 1969, p.
 3; Shelby Gilje, “‘Unbelievable’: U. District Movie Treat Turns To Terror for Mother, 2 Girls,” The Seattle Times, August 14, 1969, p.
 7; Mike Wyne, “21 Arrested, Three Injured as Youths, Police Battle,” The Seattle Times, August 14, 1969, p.
 8; John Hinterberger, “It Began on 2 Notes: Retaliation . . .
 Restraint,” The Seattle Times, August 14, 1969, p.
 8; “Police Riot-Control Tactics” (editorial), The Seattle Times, August 14, 1969, p.
 10; “Looting, Smashing Youths Run Wild On U Way Again,” Seattle Post-Intelligencer, August 15, 1969, p.
 1; “U District Merchants Support Police Action,” Seattle Post-Intelligencer, August 15, 1969, p.
 B; James C. Lewis, “(Teary) Eyewitness at Riot,” Seattle Post-Intelligencer, August 15, 1969, p.
 B; “Mayor Studies Need For U. District Curfew,” The Seattle Times, August 15, 1969, p.
 1; Mike Wyne, “23 Persons Arrested,” The Seattle Times, August 15, 1969, p.
 2; “Injured,” The Seattle Times, August 15, 1969, p.
 2; Susan Schwartz, “Some Watched, Others Acted,” The Seattle Times, August 15, 1969, p.
 2; “Police-Baiting That Backfired” (editorial), The Seattle Times, August 15, 1969, p.
 10; “Clothing Store Loot Loss $2,012,” Seattle Post-Intelligencer, August 16, 1969, p.
 B; “Lull Settles on U District,” Seattle Post-Intelligencer, August 16, 1969, p.
 B; Mike Wyne, “Role-Switching Works to Cool U. District,” The Seattle Times, August 16, 1969, p.
 8; “Bluebeard’s Loss Exceeds $2,000,” The Seattle Times, August 16, 1969, p.
 8; Julie Emery, “U. District ‘Cool-It’ Movement Praised,” The Seattle Times, August 16, 1969, p.
 8; “15 Plead Innocent To U. District Disturbance,” The Seattle Times, August 16, 1969, p.
 8; “Police Force In U District To Be Cut,” Seattle Post-Intelligencer, August 17, 1969, p.
 6; Don Hannula, “U. District Acts to Defuse Tensions,” The Seattle Times, August 17, 1969, p.
 1; “Candidate Criticizes Unrest Handling,” The Seattle Times, August 17, 1969, p.
 25; Michael J. Parks and Paul Andrews, “The University District: Both Sides Share Blame, Witnesses to Disorders Agree,” The Seattle Times, August 17, 1969, p.
 49; “Helix Riot Report,” Helix, August 21, 1969, p.
 8; Susan Stern, With the Weathermen: The Personal Journal of a Revolutionary Woman (Doubleday & Company, 1975; Rutgers University Press, 2007); Walt Crowley, Rites of Passage: A Memoir of the Sixties in Seattle (University of Washington Press, 1995).